whistlegraph/aesthetic-computer/README.txt

   - [x] A successfull login should broadcast to all other thumbnails and trigger a refresh - same with logging out!

+*** ios day ***
+- [] Implement this in the iOS app: https://stackoverflow.com/a/71678197
+    (Make aesthetic reload when the webViewWebContentProcessDidTerminate is called)

+*** selfnotif handling ***
+  - [] Don't send notifications to that particular user right after closing the app / just disable all "self-sent" notifications somehow.
+  - [] Remove local redis instance... why use it tbh?

 *** more chat updates ***
-  - [] add a "system update" notifier based on commits - i should be able to tag a commit or decide somehow if a `log` would be sent or not?
-  - [] live updates of recent chat messages on prompt page
+  - [] live updates of recent chat messages on prompt page (needs sound and a beep)
     - [] prompt can enter a showdy "prompt standyby" chat mode.
     - [] smoother progressive loading animation that visualizes the loading process on the checkerboard
   - [] entering and leaving chat need to go in the log
-  - [] what about entering and leaving anywhere?
+  - [] what about notifications related to entering and leaving anywhere? where should they appear?

 *** profile.lisp ***
   - [-] Make new profile page with redirects for no handle.